-Interest and amortization of debt discount and expense was \$1.4 million and \$4.1 million in the first quarter of fiscal year 2015 and 2014, respectively.
-The \$2.7 million decrease was due to lower levels of outstanding debt under our credit facilities and more favorable interest rate terms resulting from the debt refinancing that occurred in the second quarter of fiscal year 2014.
+Interest and amortization of debt discount and expense was \$1.6 million and \$10.6 million in the second quarter of fiscal year 2015 and 2014, respectively.
+The \$9.0 million decrease is primarily related to the \$7.1 million charge that was recorded in the second quarter of fiscal year 2014 for unamortized deferred financing costs and original issue discount related to the debt modification in connection with the refinancing of our senior secured first lien credit facilities.
+The remainder of the decrease was due to lower levels of outstanding debt under our credit facilities and more favorable interest rates resulting from the debt refinancing that occurred in the second quarter of fiscal year 2014.

-Interest and amortization of debt discount and expense is expected to be approximately \$1.6 million for the second quarter of fiscal year 2015.
+Interest and amortization of debt discount and expense is expected to be approximately \$1.5 million for the third quarter of fiscal year 2015.